Diagnosis & Tests

 - Laboratory or imaging studies (such as: x-rays, CT scans, MRI).
 Your healthcare provider should describe the benefits/risks of any diagnostic tests and explain their benefit in guiding your treatment plan.

 There are also simple questionnaires that will help you tell your healthcare provider what your pain is like.
-These are particularly useful if you have persistent pain, as they gather information on the impact of pain on your function and quality of life.
+These are particularly useful if you have persistent pain, since they gather information on the impact of pain on your function and quality of life.
 Your healthcare provider may also wish to evaluate the psychological impact of your pain, since most people with chronic pain develop some symptoms of depression or anxiety.

 Other tools are available to help identify pain behaviors and changes in pain for those who are unable to self-report their pain.